 Finding the right dosage of CBD is key to unlocking its full potential.
 The best CBD product form varies from person to person and generally takes into account the following characteristics.

 A person’s body weight is a helpful determinant in how much or how little cannabidiol is needed to make significant changes in the body.

 Heavy people may tend to need a higher dose compared to lighter people.

 Concentration and how much CBD should I take?

 CBD concentration refers to how much CBD is inside the product.
-Manufacturers normally measure CBD concentration in milligrams (mg).
-You should not confuse this with dosage, which is the amount of CBD per serving.
+Manufacturers normally measure CBD concentration in milligrams of CBD (mg).
+You should not confuse this with dosage, which is the total amount of CBD per serving.